of the Theban trilogy of plays by Sophocles

 The play starts with Antigone bringing her sister, Ismene, terrible news.
 Between the end of Oedipus at Colonus

-; sadly, only a single exchange survives of that play
+; sadly, only a single exchange from that play survives

 .
 It can be read here

 .
-Creon, now undisputed master of Thebes once more, has ordered that Polynices be left unburied as a traitor.
+Antigone's uncle, Creon, now undisputed master of Thebes once more, has ordered that Polynices' body be put on display as a traitor.
 Antigone asks her sister to help her bury their brother properly, but Ismene refuses, and Antigone does it by herself.

 Unfortunately, she is caught, and Creon orders her walled up in a cave to die.
-Despite warnings from both the Chorus and Tiresias that leaving the dead unburied will have terrible consequences, it is not until Tiresias predicts that Creon's family will suffer and armies will march against Thebes that he relents.
-Unfortunately, he's too late, as the time spent burying the body prevented Creon and his helpers to reach Antigone before she hanged herself.
-Seeing he was too late, Haemon, her fiance and Creon's son, stabbed himself, and when THAT news reached his mother, Eurydice, she stabbed herself.
+Despite warnings from both the Chorus and the seer Tiresias that leaving the dead unburied will have terrible consequences, it is not until Tiresias predicts that Creon's family will suffer and armies will march against Thebes that he relents.
+Unfortunately, he's too late, as the time spent burying the body prevented Creon reaching Antigone before she hanged herself.
+Seeing he was too late, Haemon, her fiancÚ and Creon's son, stabbed himself, and when THAT news reached his mother, Eurydice, she stabbed herself too.
 The play ends with Creon leaving the stage a broken man.

 Also the name of a 1944 existential play by French playwright Jean Anouilh which covers the same events as the play by Sophocles, with a much more modern bend.